userx14/omblepy/README.md

 - On the devices I had avilable for testing, win10 did always work, while ubuntu didn't work on some versions.
 - If the pairing works and there is an error in the readout use the `--loggerDebug` flag and please open an issue.
 - Windows specific
-  - Windows 11 has an extremly short bluetooth pairing timeout.
-    You have to open the bluetooth settings and instantly confirm the pairing.
-    It works but is very unreliable, better consider Widnwos 11 as not supported right now.
   - Do not use the CSR harmony stack (CSR 8510 based usb dongles), it is incompatible.
 - Linux specific
   - Preferably test on a device with only one bluetooth adapter connected.